Zina Young Williams Card Professor

 Watch the interview

 Craig H. Hart received his Ph.D. from Purdue University in 1987.
 He was formerly an Associate Professor in the School of Human Ecology at Louisiana State University.
-He served as Chair of Marriage, Family, and Human Development in the School of Family Life at Brigham Young University from 1998 to 2004, was an associate dean in the College of Family, Home, and Social Sciences from 2006-2009, and has been serving as Associate Academic Vice President for Faculty at BYU since 2009.
+He served as Chair of Marriage, Family, and Human Development in the School of Family Life at Brigham Young University from 1998 to 2004, as an associate dean in the College of Family, Home, and Social Sciences from 2006-2009, and as the Associate Academic Vice President for Faculty at BYU from 2009 to 2018.
+He has been serving as the Director of the BYU Faculty Center since August of 2018.

 He has also published two edited books entitled Children on Playgrounds: Research Perspectives and Applications andIntegrated Curriculum and Developmentally Appropriate Practice: Birth to Age Eight.
 He has served on several journal editorial boards, was associate editor for Early Childhood Research Quarterly (1995-2006), and is co-editor ofWiley/Blackwell's Handbook of Childhood Social Development.
 Dr. Hart has served on the Bio-behavioral and Behavioral Sciences subcommittee, National Institute of Child Health and Human Development (NICHD).